aurora-sim/whisper_server/Readme.txt

 Instructions for Building MurmurVoice.dll:

-- You need to make a link to 'opensim' which is your opensim source directory
-- You must have already compiled opensim

-1. cd src/
-2. nant

-That's it, the MurmurVoice.dll will be copied to src/opensim/bin
+- You will need to copy the contents of the 'addon-modules' folder into the 'addon-modules' folder in the Aurora source.
+- Run prebuild and compile, and it will be built.

 I had to change the ProvisionVoiceAccountRequest and